PawelKawula/channels-kafka/README.md

 ## Testing

-Check all caps constants in https://github.com/PawelKawula/channels-kafka/blob/master/tests/test_core.py to see which env variables you need to provide to run tests using your kafka cluster and then run
+Check all caps constants in https://github.com/PawelKawula/channels-kafka/blob/master/tests/test_core.py to see which env variables you need to provide to run tests using your kafka cluster and then run.

 ```sh
   pytest